Resplendent Quetzal Illustration - Step by step with a ballpoint pen

 First option, you create a rough sketch of your subject in the desired size of your drawing canvas.
 In this case you need to make sure you get all the proportions right.
 What helps is looking at your image in a mirror or from upside down.
 This way your brain will see the image in a new way and will spot errors that your brain became accustomed to before.

-The final part was colouring the piece.
-I tried to keep the colours desaturated to achieve a look similar to old natural history books, but ended up cranking up the colours a bit to amplify the bird’s experience more.
+I tried to keep the colours desaturated to achieve a look similar to old natural history books, but ended up cranking up the colours a bit more to amplify the bird’s experience more.
 After all, the quetzal is one of the most colourful and impressive birds and I wanted to do it justice.

 That was the end result!
 I am pretty happy with it considered this was my first try.
 It definitely looks like something I would hang on my wall.
 Maybe I’ll do that.

 Let me know in the comments whether this was helpful and interesting.
-If you want to do the same course, this is the link: https://www.domestika.org/en/courses/1668-naturalist-illustration-with-ballpoint-pen
+If you want to do the same course, click here for the link.
+I am not affiliated with the link, I just share it for your convenience.

 Stay happy and look out for birds,